aai-institute/practical-ai-act/docs/conformity/data-governance.md

 - |Art.
 12| (Record Keeping): For transparency on how high-risk AI systems perform in practice, and logging of events and input data over the course of the system's lifetime.
+- [Annex 4](https://artificialintelligenceact.eu/annex/4/) (Technical Documentation): To ensure the quality (especially correctness and completeness) of input data and to document engineering practices around the used data.

 <!-- Reference Links -->
 [Bias Mitigation]: ../engineering-practice/data-governance/bias-mitigation.md